raj638111/access-log/README.md

 # How to run unit tests & code coverage?

-The unit test for the application is written using [ScalaTest](https://www.scalatest.org/)
+The unit tests for the application is written using [ScalaTest](https://www.scalatest.org/)

-All the unit test can be run using `sbt test`
+All the unit tests can be run using `sbt test`
 ```
 sbt test